-With over 10 years of solid sales and excellent customer reviews making it one of the most sorts after oils in the trade.
+With over ten years of good sales and excellent customer reviews, makes Osmo Top Oil one of the most sorts after oils in the trade.
 If you have not yet heard or even used this oil then we advise you to give it a go!

-- Food safe once the Osomo oil has been air-dried
+- Food safe once the Osomo oil has air-dried

 - Waterproof and durable

 - Two or three coats required, especially on new woodblock